mathewgomas-alfred/mathewgomas.io/untranslatable_pages/building_krita.rst

 Which will install all the depedancies of the version of Krita in the repositories.

-However, the development version might use different dependancies, to find these, you can use the apt-cache search:
+However, the development version might use different dependencies, to find these, you can use the apt-cache search:

 .. code:: console